Lesabotsy/bootcamp/README.md

 ### Overview

 This is a guide for people who want to self-study the basics of Computer Science, plus a some extras hot stuff.
+There is a discord server [here](https://discord.gg/8kTaMrKS) if you're lookig for a community of self learning people.

 🥼 Labs | 📹 Videos | 📕 Books | 📝 Notes